 South Australia and New Zealand Principal Exchange

 The South Australia and New Zealand Principal Exchange gives state or state-integrated principals an opportunity to gain leadership experience in a different country.
 For 2017, there are 2 placements for NZ principals to take part in an exchange with a similar school in South Australia.
-Applications need to be with the Ministry of Education by 27 February 2017 5pm.
+Applications closed on 27 February 2017.

 Each exchange involves a 10 week, single term placement for Term 3 2017.
 Principals are expected to arrive a week before the beginning of the term and return a week after the term ends.

 - Apply for the exchange